вторник, 24.12.2024

 19.c5 a4 (Black has fixed White’s queenside but weakened his a4-pawn.)
 20.Rc1!
 White immediately jumps on Black’s last move.
 As soon as White’s rook has reached c4, one of the knights has taken up the c3-square Black will lose his pawn broken away from the main forces.

 20...f5! (a courageous move by the person who is used to defying danger) 21.exf6 (After 21.Nf2 Nf8!
 Black has no problems as he transfer one of the pieces to e6 blockading the white pawn) 21...Bxf6!
 Precise calculation.
 In the line 21...gxf6 22.f5 Ne5 (22...Bxf5 23.g4!!)
 23.Nxf6+ Bxf6 24.Bf4 Kf7 25.Bxe5 Black does not have sufficient compensation for the pawn.
+22.f5.
+It looks like White has nothing better.
+Actually in this particular position it is noticeable that the e3-knight really hampers its own rooks.

 22...Ne7 23.Nxf6+ gxf6 24.Bf4 Kf7 25.Bxc7 Nxf5 26.Rc4!
 Nxd4 27.Rxd4 Be6 28.Bd6.
 Evidently, Black has to struggle in the opposite-colored bishop endgame down a pawn.
 Had Rustam known what he was in for IN REALITY!
 I am sure he was looking forward to playing for win for 100 moves running no risks…